Contacts:

 The ebb and flow through St George’s Channel bends into and round Dublin bay with streams of between 1.5kts and 2.5 kts at Springs.

-Along the South shore the stream runs North from Dublin +0315 and South from Dublin -0310.
+Along the South shore the stream runs North from Dublin HW +0315 and South from Dublin HW -0310.
 Along the North shore the stream runs NE for nine hours turning NE at 0315 after HW Dublin and SW 0015 before HW Dublin.

 Around the Baily of Howth watch out for the overfalls caused when the outbound stream runs into the main St Georges stream.